 A Board of People with Lived Experience

 Our Board is comprised of adults with lived experienced related to foster care, adoption, kinship care, and donor conception.
 Each offers unique experiences, expertise, individual strengths and valuable unique perspectives to our organization.
-Our Advisory Council is made up of adoptive parents and other constellation members that help Encompass better understand and consider the needs of the entire family as as programming is developed.
+Our Advisory Council is made up of adoptive parents and other constellation members that help Encompass better understand and consider the needs of the entire family as programming is developed.

 Heather Gonzales LPC (she/her)